Manipur: Wedding party member dies, 2 injured in road accident

 The injured were rushed to the nearby community health center.

-However, the body of the killed person has been taken by the family members without any FIR registration with the police.
+However, the deceased has been taken by the family members without any FIR registration with the police.

 The cause of the accident is yet to be ascertained.